Avoid Liability With Proper Document Shredding Laws

 This federal law passed by Congress in 1996 and the accompanying 2002 regulation known as the Privacy Rule, applies to all healthcare entities and restricts how healthcare providers may handle and disclose personal Protected Health Information (PHI).
 PHI is defined as any identifiable health, medical or demographic information that describes the individual's personal identity.
-This includes - but is not limited to - name, address, phone number, e-mail, photographs, charts, tests, records, etc. In general, healthcare entities must ensure that only approved personnel handle protected health information, and only for purposes specified in the law and regulation.
+This includes, but is not limited to, name, address, phone number, e-mail, photographs, charts, tests, records, etc. In general, healthcare entities must ensure that only approved personnel handle protected health information, and only for purposes specified in the law and regulation.

 Fair and Accurate Credit Transactions Act (FACTA)

 Effective June 2005, the Fair and Accurate Credit Transactions Act of 2003 was designed to protect consumers from the increasingly common crime of identity theft.
 This particular law applies to every business in America that collects customer information, to ensure that the information is protected from unauthorized access or use.
-In addition, the Disposal Rule requires that when such information is discarded, it must be appropriately destroyed by shredding, burning or pulverizing.
+In addition, the Disposal Rule in this act requires that when such information is discarded, it must be appropriately destroyed by shredding, burning or pulverizing.

 The Gramm-Leach-Bliley Act

 This 1999 act was instituted to modernize financial institutions and businesses that receive personal information in the course of conducting business.
-This law contains the Financial Privacy Rule, which requires financial institutions to provide their clients with comprehensive privacy notices.
+This act contains the Financial Privacy Rule, which requires financial institutions to provide their clients with comprehensive privacy notices.
 The act also includes the Safeguards Rule, which requires financial institutions to establish thorough standards and safeguards for the handling and disclosure of that information.

 The Sarbanes-Oxley Act

 This act was passed in 2002 in response to many of the corporate and securities fraud violations that were making news at the time.
 It is extremely detailed, and implements a wide range of requirements that companies must abide by.
-Within these rules, it is clearly defined that the "destruction, alteration, or falsification of records in Federal investigations and bankruptcy," along with the "destruction of corporate audit records" are illegal, and could possibly result in large fines and as many as 10 years of imprisonment.
+Within these rules, it is clearly defined that the "destruction, alteration, or falsification of records in federal investigations and bankruptcy," along with the "destruction of corporate audit records" are illegal, and could possibly result in large fines and as many as 10 years of imprisonment.